tianhaoz95/codeNboba/docs/eng/README.md

 ## Reinforcement learning

+> Learn to make good sequences of decisions.

 ### Open AI gym

 OpenAI gym is a reinforcement learning framework.
 For more details. see the [OpenAI gym section](./gym).